-Support coordination agencies and IFS provider agencies must follow the policy specified in the Office for Citizens with Developmental Disabilities (OCDD) Guidelines for Support Planning.
-(See Appendix D for Guidelines for Support Planning information) for shared services.
+Support coordination agencies and IFS provider agencies must follow the policy specified in the Office for Citizens with Developmental Disabilities Guidelines for Support Planning.
+(See Appendix D for Guidelines for Support Planning information)

 Transportation is included in the rate paid to the direct service provider with no specified mileage limit.
 The provider is not allowed to charge the recipient, his/her family member or others a separate fee for transportation.